alexlehner86/temporal-api-code-snippets/README.md

 # Temporal API: Code Snippets

-Code snippets for working with the new Temporal API in JavaScript.
+Code snippets for working with the new [Temporal API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal) in JavaScript, which enables date and time management in various scenarios.
 At the moment, only works in Firefox Nightly!

 Mozilla plans to [ship the feature in Firefox 139](https://groups.google.com/a/mozilla.org/g/dev-platform/c/RtsRo93ygO4/m/2YzM42GUBwAJ).
-Implementation in other browsers is still in progress.
+Implementation in other browsers is still in progress ([Chromium](https://issues.chromium.org/issues/42201538), [WebKit/Safari](https://bugs.webkit.org/show_bug.cgi?id=223166)).

 ## Temporal.PlainDate